 Lung-Hui Chung, Chairman of the International Foundation for the Peaceful Elimination of Opium Crops, spoke of his successful partnership with the Scientology-sponsored anti-drug program: “As a veteran of drug prevention activities in Asia, your Truth About Drugs materials have given me power and confidence.
 And most importantly, you have given me hope that even one person can take a giant’s step with the tools provided by your Church.”

 The new Kaohsiung Church provides all visitors an introduction to Dianetics and Scientology, beginning with the Public Information Center.
-Video displays, featuring more than 500 films, present fundamental beliefs and practices, as well as the life and legacy of L. Ron Hubbard.
-The Information Center also offers a detailed overview of the many Church-sponsored humanitarian programs—including our worldwide human rights education initiative; an equally far-reaching drug education, prevention and rehabilitation program; a global network of literacy and learning centers; and the Scientology Volunteer Minister program, now comprising the world’s largest independent relief force.
+Video displays, featuring more than 500 films, present the beliefs and practices of the religion, as well as the life and legacy of Founder L. Ron Hubbard.
+The Information Center also offers a detailed overview of the many Church-sponsored humanitarian programs—including a worldwide human rights education initiative; an equally far-reaching drug education, prevention and rehabilitation program; a global network of literacy and learning centers; and the Scientology Volunteer Minister program, now comprising the world’s largest independent relief force.
 The Center is open morning to night for visitors to tour at their leisure and to return as often as they wish.

-The Church’s Chapel provides for every type of Scientology gathering, including Sunday Services, Weddings and Naming Ceremonies—as well as community-wide events open to members of all denominations.
+The Church’s Chapel provides for Scientology congregational gatherings, including Sunday Services, weddings and naming ceremonies—as well as a host of community-wide events open to members of all denominations.
 The new Church also houses multiple seminar rooms and classrooms, in addition to dozens of auditing rooms for Scientology auditing (spiritual counseling).